 When it comes to Minecraft shaders it sometimes feels like we’ve seen it all.
 There are so many downloadable shaders to pick and choose from in Minecraft, and part of what we do here is go over some of the best ones you can get for yourself.
 However, it’s truly rare that we see a shader as ambitious and breathtaking as the Minecraft Continuum shaders pack, from Continuum Graphics.
 We tested everything on a laptop and PC.

-Information about Continuum Graphics
+Information About Continuum Graphics

 One thing is immediately apparent about the Continuum shader, and that’s the fact that this shader pack, as well as the identity of the individual who’s providing it, is actually a full-blown company.
 Minecraft mods, texture packs, and shaders are traditionally a grass-roots effort by Minecraft individuals who happen to be technically proficient enough to put together something special for Minecraft.
 They’re provided by people who are fans, enthusiastic about being able to contribute a little something to a game they love so much, for the sake of other people who they share an interest with.